-- This Standard shall be applied for valuation of inventories, except - i.
-Work-in-progress arising under 'construction contract' - ii.
+- This Standard shall be applied for valuation of inventories, except - Work-in-progress arising under 'construction contract' - ii.
 Work-in-progress which is dealt with by other Standard - iii.
-Shares, debentures and other financial instruments held as stock-in-trade - iv.
+Shares, debentures and other financial instruments held as stock-in-trade1 - iv.
 Producers' inventories of livestock, agriculture and forest products, mineral oils, ores and gases to the extent that they are measured at net realisable value - v.
-Machinery spares, which can be used only in connection with a tangible fixed asset and their use is expected to be irregular
+Machinery spares, which can be used only in connection with a tangible fixed asset and their use is expected to be irregular2

-&lt;sup>1 Refer ICDS on Securities
+Refer ICDS on Securities

-&lt;sup>2 Refer ICDS on Tangible Fixed Assets
+Refer ICDS on Tangible Fixed Assets